Jiff21/qa/README.md

 cp qa/ci_files/docker-compose-example.yml docker-compose.yml
 docker-compose up
 ```
+* Currently getting https://github.com/docker/compose/issues/4486, may have to go back to make file.

 Docker compose will leave allure results on a local folder.
 So install Allure and generate a report.
 (Note, seems to be a bug on Mac 18.06.0-ce-mac that causes timesouts, for now use previous (docker)[https://docs.docker.com/docker-for-mac/release-notes/].)